msantos/procket/README.md

 ## SETUID vs SUDO vs Capabilities

-The procket executable needs root privileges.
+The procket helper executable needs root privileges.
 Either allow your user to run procket using sudo or copy procket to somewhere owned by root and make it setuid.

 * for sudo